 }

-Task.Factory.StartNew creates and starts a new operation represented by the class Task<TResult>.
+Task.Factory.StartNew creates and starts a new operation, represented by the class Task<TResult>.
 The code that is inside the lambda expression will be executed asynchronously.

-The call to ContinueWith creates a continuation that will execute once the task is complete.
+The call to ContinueWith creates a continuation that will execute after the task is complete.
 A continuation is a task that will execute after another task completes.
 The call to ContinueWith receives two parameters:

 A lambda with some code to execute.

 An instance of the TaskScheduler class.
-The TaskScheduler class is responsible for queue work onto threads.
+The TaskScheduler class is responsible for queuing work onto threads.

-Normally the continuation will execute asynchronously, but in this example we provide a TaskScheduler that tells the TPL how to queue the work.
+Normally, the continuation will execute asynchronously, but in this example we provide a TaskScheduler that tells the TPL how to queue the work.
 The call to TaskSchedule.FromCurrentSynchronizationContext()retrieves an instance of System.Threading.SynchronizationContext that is associated with the UI thread.
-This ensures that the second lambda that is provided will run on the UI thread, and not in a background thread.
+The result of this call ensures that the second lambda that is provided will run on the UI thread, and not in a background thread.

-For more in depth information on the Task Parallel Library, consult Microsoft’s document.
+For more in depth information about the Task Parallel Library, consult Microsoft’s document.

 Note: Only update the user interface from the UI thread.
 Do not perform any updates to the UI from a background thread.